Q: How will I know when my admission decision is available for review?

 We understand you are disappointed that we could not offer you admission to the University of Maryland at this time.
 The undergraduate admissions process is rigorous and individualized, and admission to UMD is competitive.
 Our review process considers 26 factors that allow us to make a decision based on a holistic review of your application.
-We encourage you to review our admissions requirements and the academic profile of this year’s incoming class.
+We encourage you to review our admission requirements and the academic profile of the most recent incoming class.

 Q: Why was my application placed on hold?

 Applications are placed on hold when the Admission Committee reviews a candidate but is unable to provide a final admission decision until additional academic information from the most recent semester is received.
-The admission decision letter will have additional information on the next steps to take.
 Applicants on hold should submit their most recent transcripts at the end of the semester that show the final grades earned.
-Once the transcripts are received, the application will be re-reviewed by the admission committee for a final decision.
+Once the transcripts are received, the application will be re-reviewed by the Admission Committee for a final decision.
 Students cannot appeal a hold decision.

 Q: I was not offered admission to UMD.
 Can I re-apply?

-Yes, you can re-apply to the University of Maryland for a different semester.
+Yes, you can re-apply to UMD for a different semester.
 Before reapplying, be sure to review the transfer admission requirements and admitted student profile.
 Additionally, please refer to the decision letter and follow any recommendations provided prior to re-applying.
 For priority consideration, be sure to apply by the early action deadline.

 Q: Can I appeal my decision?

-If you have new and significant academic information and would like to pursue appealing your decision, please click here for more information.
+If you have new and significant academic information and would like to pursue appealing your decision, please review our Appeal Requests page for more information.